 Visit supermarkets, stores, and other places to find out the cost of living.

 The interview takes place towards the end of the exploratory visit.
 During this interview, the applicant must present the documentation, explain everything that was done during his exploratory visit and about the plans to settle in Manitoba, including:

-Neighborhood where you plan to live or neighborhoods that you would like.
+Neighbourhood where you plan to live or neighbourhoods that you would like.

 Schools (if you have children).